 - Transactions: Your 4-digit pin code serves as an electronic signature, identifying you as a distinct person connected with an account and processing your transaction.

-Since the U.S approved the law to legalize electronic signatures in every U.S state through the uniform electronic transactions act, they have become more commonly used internationally.
+Since the U.S approved the law to legalize e-signatures in every U.S state through the uniform electronic transactions act, they have become more commonly used internationally.

-Countries are adopting the e signature act as a way to authenticate legal documents.
+Most countries are adopting the e-signature act as a way to authenticate legal documents.

 What is Digital Signature?

 As the world is moving into digitization, digitalization, and digital transformation, there was a need to create solutions to meet our modern demands.

 The old-fashioned way of authenticating a document (wet signed documents) or a transaction using wet signature should transform and align with our digital world.

-More businesses rely on online transactions that require an individual to agree and sign digitally rather than the old-fashioned method of printing a document, filling it out by hand, and mailing it to them.
+More businesses rely on online transactions that require an individual to agree and sign digitally an electronic form rather than the old-fashioned method of printing a document, filling it out by hand, and mailing it to them.

-Nowadays, business processes require signatures can be completed online for example you can complete an online purchase by using your smartphone, tablet, or computer and without requiring to have an original wet signature.
+Nowadays, business processes require signatures can be completed online for example you can complete an online purchase by using your smartphone, tablet, or computer without requiring you to have an original wet signature.

-That’s where a secure digital signature comes in handy.
+That’s where a secure signature comes in handy.

-A document may be made much more legally binding by the use of a digital signature.
-The document’s security is enhanced by the digital signature certificate process, which allows it to be kept confidential between the parties.
+An electronic document may be made much more legally binding by the use of newer technologies.
+The document’s security is enhanced by the digital certificate process, which allows it to be kept confidential between one party and another.

-You can think about digital signature as the next generation of electronic signature which uses some sort of user identification.
-This involves using cryptographic means of protecting the document to prevent tampering.
+You can think about it as the next generation of electronic signatures which uses some sort of user electronic identification.
+This involves using cryptographic means of protecting electronic documents to prevent tampering.

-Digital signatures act as a sort of fingerprint for electronic transactions guaranteeing the authenticity of the person signing the document and that no modifications have done to the document after the signing process.
+Digital signatures act as a sort of fingerprint for electronic transactions guaranteeing the authenticity of the person’s signed document and that no modifications have been done to the document after the signing process.

 Why Digital Signature is Better Than Wet Signature?

-Studies have shown that using secure digital signatures in organizations can save the equivalent of a whole working week per year for every employee.
+Studies have shown that using secure e-signatures in organizations can save the equivalent of a whole working week per year for every employee.